dariadia/leetcode-solution/posts/can-make-arithmetic-progression-from-sequence.md

 ## Can Make Arithmetic Progression From Sequence

 A sequence of numbers is called an **arithmetic progression** if the **difference between any two consecutive elements is the same**.
-Given an array of numbers arr, return `true` if the array can be rearranged to form an arithmetic progression.
+Given an array of numbers `arr`, return `true` if the array can be rearranged to form an arithmetic progression.
 Otherwise, return `false`.

 ### Algorithm: sort the given data, then iterate